rchillyard/Number/README.md

 There is an implicit class _ExpressionOps_ which provides methods which allow _Number_ operations to behave as expressions.
 So, for example, you can write:

+    val x = Number(1) + 2

+For this to compile properly, you will need to import the _ExpressionOps_ class.

+From version 1.0.7, the simplification mechanism uses a feature called _Matchers_, in particular, _ExpressionMatchers_.
 The current set of expression optimizations is somewhat limited, but it catches the most important cases.

 Error Bounds (Fuzziness)